APTrust/userguide/docs/preservation/updates.md

+---
+description: >-
+  What happens when you redeposit a bag with an existing name in APTrust, and how to version bags with a naming convention.
+---

 # Updates

 APTrust does not version bags.
 If you want to keep multiple versions of a bag, use a naming convention.
 For example: `virginia.edu.bag_of_photos`, `virginia.edu.bag_of_photos_V2`, `virginia.edu.bag_of_photos_V3`.